arex388/Arex388.AspNetCore/README.md

 There is a extension method for `IServiceCollection` called `AddArex388()` which you can use for basic configuration to enable any of the following:

-- `UseFeatures` to enable the `FeaturesViewLocationExpander`.
+- `UseFeatures` to enable the `FeaturesViewLocationExpander`
-- `UseIdentityProvider` to configure the `IdentityProvider` to be injectable.
+- `UseIdentityProvider` to configure the `IdentityProvider` to be injectable
-- `UseSimpleSlugifyParameterTransformer` to enable the `SimpleSlugifyParameterTransformer`.
+- `UseSimpleSlugifyParameterTransformer` to enable the `SimpleSlugifyParameterTransformer`
-- `UseTokenProvider` to configure the `TokenProvider` to be injectable.
+- `UseTokenProvider` to configure the `TokenProvider` to be injectable

+Here's the `Startup` code:

     public void ConfigureServices(
         IServiceCollection services) {